Mdhesari/devicechi/README.md

 To run Devicechi, ensure that your system meets the following requirements:

-- PHP version X.X.X
+- PHP version 8.0
 - Composer
 - Node.js and NPM
-- PostgreSQL X.X
+- PostgreSQL 13

 ## Installation